 I’ve been testing with text on the marketplace listing page for this mod since it’s in the same tab, just above the Page Editor.
 So I’ll do that again and select a paragraph from the description.

 Congrats!
-You’ve done it!
+You did it!
 You’re a PixieBrix builder.
 Now you should feel comfortable editing a mod to customize it for specific use cases, without having to actually build a mod from scratch.
 How can you celebrate?
 Well, a couple ways!

 📷 We’d love to see how you customized your mod!
 Feel free to take a screen capture and share in the #show-and-tell channel in the PixieBrix Slack community.